If your brand isn’t already using social media in France, it should be. Here’s how to get it right – and your French creative juices flowing.

-The French landscape is similar to the US and UK.
-The most popular platforms are YouTube and Facebook at 69% and 65%, while younger female audiences prefer Instagram.
+The landscape is similar to the UK and US.
+The most popular platforms are YouTube and Facebook at 69% and 65% respectively, while younger female audiences prefer Instagram.

-But that hasn’t been the case until now.
+But it hasn’t been until now.
 French brands and SMEs are late adopters of social media – and many still aren’t active on the platforms.

-This means there is ample opportunity.
-But be careful, as you’ll need to consider some significant differences in the French mindset.
+This means the field is open for you.
+But be careful.
+You’ll need to take some significant differences in the French mentality into account.

-The French value privacy.
-In fact, 91% of people in France believe data protection is important.
+First and foremost, the French value privacy.
+91% of people in France believe data protection is important.
 And in recent years, tech companies and French politicians have clashed repeatedly over how best to deal with it.

 Because of this desire for privacy, the government has taken steps to discourage social media use.
-Starting in September 2018, mobile phones were banned in schools, and the words ‘Facebook’ and ‘Twitter’ were forbidden on TV and radio.
+From September 2018, mobile phones are banned in schools, and the words ‘Facebook’ and ‘Twitter’ are forbidden on TV and radio.
 Children can even sue their parents for posting pictures of them on social media.

 There are also several laws governing how you’re allowed to market your brand.
 For example, you can only use English in your advertisements if it’s accompanied by a French translation.
 This touches on another sore point for the French – the encroachment of English on French language and culture.

 This means the French are used to experiencing the two languages alongside each other.
-And this could explain why they prefer videos to be subtitled, not dubbed – an important point to note for your social media strategy.
+Which could explain why they prefer videos to be subtitled, not dubbed – an important point to note for your social media strategy.

-French companies need to jump through a lot of hoops to build their social media presence.
-And because they’re incentivized to maintain a small social presence, they often don’t have enough people to manage their social media accounts.
+So French companies need to jump through a lot of hoops to build their social media presence.
+And because they’re incentivized to stay small, they often don’t have enough people to man their social media accounts.
 (Find out why in our upcoming blog on French consumer behaviour.)
 As a result, many companies just don’t bother – and those that do, often just hand this responsibility to the intern.

 Despite all these obstacles, online and social media advertising is growing.
-In 2016, digital ad spending, which surpassed TV for the first time in France.
+In 2016, digital ad spending surpassed TV for the first time in France.
 Social advertising made up 38% of this.

-Although there are challenges, there’s also growing opportunity.
+Because although there are challenges, there is a growing opportunity too.
 And with so little competition, now is the best time to establish yourself on social media in France.

 But how?
-Here are three helpful examples to get you started.
+Here are three great examples to get your creative juices flowing.